lionuncle/maplibre_flutter_mtiles_testing/README.md

 Tasks:
 1. Clone this repository
-2. Set up your local development environemnt for flutter
+2. Set up your local development environment for flutter
 3. Modify the maplibre_gl_example app main page as follows

     a.
 Create a new example page named "Offline MBTiles"